 3) CONSULT WITH AN EXPERIENCED CRIMINAL DEFENSE ATTORNEY IF YOU HAVE BEEN CHARGED WITH A CRIME OR RECEIVED A MUNICIPAL CITATION FROM THE INCIDENT

 If, as part of the incident, you have been charged with a crime or received a municipal citation, it is important that you obtain legal advice from an experienced criminal defense attorney.
-That attorney should advise you on the merits of retaining an attorney to defend you against the criminal charge or municipal citation.
+The attorney should advise you on the merits of retaining counsel to defend you against the criminal charge or municipal citation.
 If you have been charged with a crime, you will certainly need to either hire a paid attorney or determine whether you qualify to be represented by an attorney appointed by the State Public Defender’s Office.
-That attorney will advise you and represent you in all court proceedings, and will also request a copy of the “discovery” that has been generated by the law enforcement agency.
+The attorney will advise you and represent you in all court proceedings, and will also request a copy of the “discovery” that has been generated by the law enforcement agency.
 The discovery may consist of things such as police reports, citations and notes, witness statements, photographs, dash camera video, audiotapes, dispatch reports, witness-provided photographs or videos, surveillance videos, and other evidence gathered in investigating your case.

 4) CONSULT WITH AN EXPERIENCED CIVIL RIGHTS ATTORNEY